NikkiCooper/The_Book_of_CUDA/GPU_Psalms.md

 And thus it was written in the final verse of the Book of CUDA Revelations:
 The frame buffer overflowed with glory, and the render time was no more.
 The kernels danced in parallel, and the sliders slideth smoothly.
-And the developer beheld her creation, and saw that it was good.
+And the developer beheld the creation, and saw that it was good.
 Let every pixel rejoice, and let thy GPU fans hum in harmony forever and ever.
 Amen.

 ---